 PURPOSE: This rule establishes requirements for the specifications, installation, use and tolerances of measuring devices.

-PUBLISHER'S NOTE: The publication of the full text of the material that the adopting agency has incorporated by reference in this rule would be unduly cumbersome or expensive.
-Therefore, the full text of that material will be made available to any interested person at both the Office of the Secretary of State
+PUBLISHER'S NOTE: The secretary of state has determined that the publication of the entire text of the material which is incorporated by reference as a portion of this rule would be unduly cumbersome or expensive.
+Therefore, the material which is so incorporated is on file with the agency who filed this rule, and with the Office of the Secretary of State.
+Any interested person may view this material at either agency's headquarters or the same will be made available at the Office of the Secretary of State at a cost not to exceed actual cost of copy reproduction.
+The entire text of the rule is printed here.
+This note refers only to the incorporated by reference material.

-- and the office of the adopting agency, pursuant to section 536.031.4, RSMo.
-Such material will be provided at the cost established by state law. - (1) Each location dispensing products regulated by Chapter 414, RSMo shall have a measuring device for each product dispensed which shall be utilized for the sale of products regulated by Chapter 414, RSMo.
-All transactions involving the sale of petroleum products regulated by Chapter 414, RSMo shall be based on the gallons stated by the measuring device. - (2) All measuring devices shall be installed in locations easily accessible for testing, inspection and maintenance purposes. - (3) The director shall order any device installed in a manner not accessible for testing, inspection and maintenance to be corrected, discontinued from use or removed. - (4) Each measuring device used in the sale of petroleum products regulated by Chapter 414, RSMo shall meet the requirements contained in the current edition of NIST Handbook 44, National Fire Protection Association (NFPA) Manual No. 30A, 1996 Edition which is incorporated herein by reference, and be installed and maintained as recommended by the device manufacturer. - (5) At least every six (6) months, the director shall test and inspect the measuring devices used by any person selling an average of two hundred (200) or more gallons of gasoline, gasoline-alcohol blends, diesel fuel, heating oil, kerosene or aviation turbine fuel each month at either retail or wholesale in this state except marinas, which shall be tested and inspected at least once each year. - (6) The meter of each dispensing device shall be sealed with an official state security seal applied by the director or his/her delegated representative.
-No person shall break or tamper with any official state security seal without the consent of the director or his/her delegated representative except for repair or replacement of that device, at which time notification is to be given to the director within five (5) days. - (7) No person, except the director or his/her delegated representative, shall duplicate the state seal of Missouri to be used for sealing or applying seals to any measuring device dispensing products regulated by Chapter 414, RSMo.
+(1) Each location dispensing products regulated by Chapter 414, RSMo shall have a measuring device for each product dispensed which shall be utilized for the sale of products regulated by Chapter 414, RSMo.
+All transactions involving the sale of petroleum products regulated by Chapter 414, RSMo shall be based on the gallons stated by the measuring device.

+(2) All measuring devices shall be installed in locations easily accessible for testing, inspection and maintenance purposes.

+(3) The director shall order any device installed in a manner not accessible for testing, inspection and maintenance to be corrected, discontinued from use or removed.

+(4) Each measuring device used in the sale of petroleum products regulated by Chapter 414, RSMo shall meet the requirements contained in the current edition of NIST Handbook 44, National Fire Protection Association (NFPA) Manual No. 30A, 1996 Edition which is incorporated herein by reference, and be installed and maintained as recommended by the device manufacturer.

+(5) At least every six (6) months, the director shall test and inspect the measuring devices used by any person selling an average of two hundred (200) or more gallons of gasoline, gasoline-alcohol blends, diesel fuel, heating oil, kerosene or aviation turbine fuel each month at either retail or wholesale in this state except marinas, which shall be tested and inspected at least once each year.

+(6) The meter of each dispensing device shall be sealed with an official state security seal applied by the director or his/her delegated representative.
+No person shall break or tamper with any official state security seal without the consent of the director or his/her delegated representative except for repair or replacement of that device, at which time notification is to be given to the director within five (5) days.

+(7) No person, except the director or his/her delegated representative, shall duplicate the state seal of Missouri to be used for sealing or applying seals to any measuring device dispensing products regulated by Chapter 414, RSMo.